What is Exposure Science?

 - Develop new techniques to quantify and control potentially dangerous situations in the workplace and the community

 - Train and educate workers and community members about hazards on the job and in our communities

 - Advise government officials and participate in the development of Environmental and Health and Safety Regulations

 - Enforce Environmental and Health and Safety Regulations

 The diagram below, reprinted with permission from the National Research Council’s 2012 report “Exposure Science in the 21st Century: A Vision and a Strategy”, illustrates the central role of Exposure Science in understanding the relationship between the presence of hazardous agents in the environment, and their effects on human health.

-The program offers two related degrees:
+Our department offers two related degrees: